ansible/ansible/docs/docsite/rst/network/getting_started/network_roles.rst

 Understanding roles
 ===================

 So what exactly is a role, and why should you care?
 Ansible roles are basically playbooks broken up into a known file structure.
-The goal for roles is to create robust and reusable functions so users don’t have to recreate a playbook from scratch.
-So for example, you don’t have to write your own DNS playbook.
+The goal for roles is to create robust and reusable functions so users don't have to recreate a playbook from scratch.
+So for example, you don't have to write your own DNS playbook.
 Instead, you specify a DNS server, and an Ansible role will configure it for you.
 Roles will make adopting Ansible Network Automation faster, easier and in a more agnostic fashion resulting in freeing you from the burden of building the playbook logic yourself.

 A sample DNS playbook
 ---------------------